 Figure 28: Standardized residual for CPUE in the Eastern Zone.
-Where values are positive they indicate that the model is under-estimating CPUE and negative values indicate that the model is over-estimating CPUE.
+Where values are positive, they indicate that the model is under-estimating CPUE and negative values indicate that the model is over-estimating CPUE.

-4.4 APPLICATION OF THE HARVEST STRATEGY
+4.4 APPLICATION OF THE DRAFT HARVEST STRATEGY

-The annual TACC is set on the basis of the response to the decision rules contained within the harvest strategy (Appendix 1) as described below.
+The annual TACC is set on the basis of the response to the decision rules contained within the draft harvest strategy as described below.

-Decision Rule 2021/22 Stock Indicator Level Outcome Egg Production Is the model estimated egg production above the limit reference point of 20% of unfished levels?
-The 2021/22 egg production level is estimated at 22.9% of unfished levels.
+Decision Rule 2022/23 Stock Indicator Level Outcome Part 1: Egg Production Is the model estimated egg production above the limit reference point of 20% of unfished levels?
+The 2022/23 egg production level is likely to be above the 20% level based on the CPUE proxy and weight of evidence argument.
 Decision rule has been met.
-Go to Rule 2 TACC Determination a.
-What is the standardised CPUE relative to the preceding season Standardised CPUE is 0.49kg/pot-lift in 2021/22 Standardised CPUE has increased from 0.374 in 2019/20 to 0.49 in 2021/22.
-This corresponds to a higher CPUE band than that corresponding to the current TACC. b.
-Is the 2020/21 PRI at or above the reference point of 0.32 undersize/pot-lift?
-The PRI is 0.32 undersize/pot lift The PRI has increased from 0.26 in 2020/21 to 0.32 in 2021/22 which is equal to the threshold level.
-RESULT INCREASE IN TACC TO 40 t
+Go to Part 2 Part 2: TACC Determination b.
+Is standardised CPUE in a higher band than the previous season?
+CPUE increased from 0.48kg/pot-lift in 2021/22 to 0.49kg/pot-lift in 2022/23.
+This corresponds to the same 0.45-<0.50 band The CPUE band has remained unchanged b.
+Is the 2022/23 PRI at or above the threshold level of 0.25 undersize/pot- lift?
+The combined PRI was 0.09 in 2022/23.
+This is a significant reduction that is well below the threshold level.
+The combined PRI is below the threshold level.
+RESULT The Eastern Zone remains in the same CPUE band (0.45-<0.50) with a TACC of 21t.

-Establishing the EZ TACC for 2023/24
+Establishing the EZ TACC for 2024/25